blockcell-labs/blockcell.dev/public/docs/en/04_skill_system.md

 ---

 ## SKILL.rhai: deterministic orchestration scripts

+Current status:
+- standalone `SKILL.rhai` execution support still exists in the codebase, but the main chat runtime does not auto-run it in the normal user flow
+- `AgentRuntime::run_rhai_script_with_context()` is currently a retained helper without a mainline call site
+- `blockcell skills test` does “compile + mock run” for `SKILL.rhai`, while `SKILL.py` only gets a `py_compile` syntax check, so the current validation paths are not symmetrical

 Rhai is an embedded scripting language with a JavaScript/Rust-like syntax, designed for embedding into Rust programs.